-Live Resin is the name for any concentrate made with flash-frozen cannabis.
+There is another type of resin in the cannabis Live Resin is the name for any concentrate made with flash-frozen cannabis.
 Instead of curing the flowers, they are immediately frozen after harvest until they’re ready for extraction.
 The reason for this is because drying cannabis harms terpenes which are responsible for the smell and flavor of each strain.

 The goal of live resin is to preserve as much of that live plant’s scent as possible.
 There is scientific evidence explaining why dried buds aren’t as aromatic as the live plant.
 One study found that drying weed decreases the number of terpenes in the oil.

 Since live resin doesn’t come from dried flower, it preserves the original plant’s unique combination of terpenes.
 As a result, it is the most flavorful concentrate ever created.

 So now we’ve explained the rosin technique and live resin, live rosin should be easier to understand.
 Live rosin is more than just a fusion of the words live resin and rosin.
 Essentially you’re bringing the two together with one additional factor.
 The extraction method is the rosin technique and the starting materials are bubble hash that was made with fresh frozen material just like live resin.